 There is often little to differentiate the top sports people physically.
-The difference in those at the top of their game and the others often relates to their mental strength; their determination, single mindedness and ability to keep going when everyone else stops.
+The difference in performance between those at the top of their game and the others often relates to their mental strength; their determination, single mindedness and ability to keep going when everyone else stops.

 Top sportsmen such as Beth Tweddle, Andre Agassi and Bernhard Langer have used hypnotherapy in preparation for top competition.
 Sports psychologists are now part of Olympic teams, using techniques that we use in hypnotherapy.

 There are two main streams to the work we do:

 1) Dealing with negative thoughts.
 Fear of failure, superstitions or poor confidence following a defeat can be addressed.
 You will learn techniques to overcome these if they are felt in the run up to future performances.